-HWST 494 Modern Pacific Women's Poetry (3) Critical examination of modern indigenous women's poetry from the Pacific Islands.
+HWST 494 Modern Pacific Women’s Poetry (3) Critical examination of modern indigenous women’s poetry from the Pacific Islands.
 Thematic concentration on land, family, sexual and national oppression.
-Pre: two ENG DL courses; second may be taken concurrently; or consent.
-(Cross-listed as ENG 479) DL
+Pre: 107, 270, or consent.
+DL

 HWST 495 Kumu Kânâwai: Western Law and Hawai‘i (3) The rise of Western law in Hawai‘i, its contribution to nation building and colonialism.
 Pre: 342 or 343 or 390; or consent.
 DH

 HWST 499 Directed Reading/Research (V) Individual reading/research.
-Pre: 301, two upper division Hawai'i-related courses, and consent.
+Pre: instructor consent.